 Later, the publishing pedigree was further enhanced by the acquisition of Augener, famous for its practical editions of the classics, of Joseph Williams, one the oldest British publishing houses, founded in 1808, and of Galliard, bringing to the parent company a fine range of cello music.

 Having been based in a number of locations in central and north London over the years, the company moved in 1991 to its present headquarters at Victoria House in Finchley Central.
-In 2007, its hundredth birthday was celebrated in great style with a party at the St Albans Organ Museum.

-Well into the second decade of the twenty-first century, Stainer & Bell’s unique contribution to British music is affirmed by the surpassing quality and breadth of a catalogue that is a microcosm of the variety and vitality of musical life in these islands.
+Here in the second decade of the twenty-first century, Stainer & Bell’s unique contribution to British music is affirmed by the surpassing quality and breadth of a catalogue that is a microcosm of the variety and vitality of musical life in these islands.
 Building on the pioneering work of Edmund Fellowes in The English Madrigal School and Byrd Edition, and later the outstanding scholarship of Thurston Dart, Philip Brett and others, Musica Britannica, the Purcell Society Edition and Purcell Society Edition Companion Series, and Early English Church Music continue to uphold all that is best in modern musicology.

 Publishing of new composers, including rising names such as Samuel Bordoli, Edmund Jolliffe and Rhiannon Randle, continues alongside the renewal and updating of performing material for mainstream orchestral works by Bridge, Butterworth, Delius, Elgar, Holst, Ireland, Gordon Jacob and Vaughan Williams, with contemporary piano music by Morgan Hayes and art-song by Rhian Samuel and Geoffrey Bush.